kfrural/azure-ai-document-fraud-detection/README.md

 Each file serves as a starting point that needs to be customized based on your specific requirements and data structures.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.